 About Karen Junker

-Compassionate End-of-Life Guidance in the South Bay
+Innovative End-of-Life Planning for the South Bay

-Karen Junker specializes in working with those who are interested in approaching their end of life preparation and experiences with creativity, dignity and wonder.
+Karen Junker specializes in working with those who are interested in approaching their end of life preparation and experiences with creativity, grace and wonder.
 Karen offers companionship, guidance and advocacy to empower people to be at choice and travel their own path of life, dying and death.

 With both personal and clinical experience, Karen’s mission is for each of us to know our options and express ourselves regarding our desires for spiritual and medical care at the end of this earthly life.
 Having witnessed the difference “being organized” around death makes, Karen is committed to the graceful, and potentially healing, dying and death that curating makes possible.